 - The values we assign to the risk factors, which are usually ordinal values on arbitrary and often non-linear scales;

-- Inherent uncertainties in our assessments of those values, not least because they can vary dramatically from day-to-day; and
+- Inherent uncertainties in our assessments of those values, not least because they can vary dramatically from day-to-day as well as according to context; and

 - Doubts about the validity or sufficiency of the chosen factors in calculating risk - are there other factors we don’t yet appreciate?
 Are they equally important?

 Similar issues occur, by the way, with many information security metrics.
 People who are unfamiliar with statistics can easily get carried away by the numbers and assign great significance to minor differences that are well within the bounds of random noise.
 On top of that, the situations we are dealing with are inherently complex and difficult to model or analyze scientifically, so an apparent correlation between two or more factors, whether positive or negative, could simply be an anomaly, a pure coincidence, rather than a true causal relationship.
 This stuff is hard!

 Implementation tip: check the ISO27k Toolkit for useful goodies.

 FAQ: “How do we choose a risk analysis tool or method?”